MaAnCoSa/Foresight/README.md

 </a>

-Foresight is a machine learning project that estimates the difficulty of potential combat encounters in Dungeons & Dragons.
+Foresight is a machine learning project that estimates the difficulty of potential combat encounters in Dungeons & Dragons 5th Edition.
 By analyzing the composition of player parties and enemy groups, it provides Dungeon Masters with a tool to plan balanced and engaging encounters.

 This project was born out of a shared passion for programming and tabletop role-playing games.
 We combined both worlds to create something fun, technically challenging, and useful for the D&D community.